 - Engineering experience

-- Target your application for positions that most interest you: Think about some general areas that interest you and the types of skills and experience Mentors of these types of projects might be looking for that you have.
+- Target your application for positions that most interest you: Think about some general areas that interest you and the types of skills and experience Project Mentors might be looking for that you have.
 Be sure to highlight any of those skills/experience in your application.
 View a small sampling of past Fellowships.